 Create Calculated Fields within Conditional Wait

-Users can create Calculated Fields as part of an Advanced Outreach.
+Users can create Calculated Fields as part of a Program.
 They can be from any MDA or Salesforce object.
 Calculated fields can query account variables, such as the number of Active users per Account, the number of logins by the user, and utilization rate.
 These calculated fields can be used as Conditions within the Conditional Wait step to determine how the AO journey progresses.

 A calculated field can be created as a step within participant configuration.
 The configured calculated fields can then be used within the AO.